Hey! I’m Talia and this is Workweek Lunch.

 So I started cooking, despite the low-quality kitchen tools I had.
 I was just doing what I could with what I had, and that’s all that mattered.
 When I started, I was bad.
 I didn’t know how to properly saute anything.
 Everything tasted bland.

 But with practice and patience, I got better.
 When I started my new job and moved to a new apartment, I started taking my cooking a little more seriously.
 I started to enjoy it.
 I took my bland cooking to the next level with experimentation.
-I ditched the cookbooks and meal plans I bought and created my own recipes.
+Out went the cookbooks and in went my own original recipe creations.

-Cooking most of my meals has helped me lose almost 10 pounds, save hundreds of dollars and lots of time.
+Cooking most of my meals has helped me make peace with food (read: stop dieting), save hundreds of dollars per year and lots of precious time.

 I want to help you achieve the same results.
 I want you to feel confident in your own skin and in the food you’re putting into your mouth.